primecoin/gemmer/README.md

 # gemmer
 Minimalist multi-wallet by Primecoin Project and Crane Square

-### 0.2.4 Alpha Release
+### 0.2.5 Alpha Release

-0.2.4 Alpha Release

 Alpha release is meant for limited trial use only.
 Use at one's own risks.

-This is not an update to our previous alpha and dev releases.
-This release will install as new app instead of overwriting previous installations.
-If you have tested previous gemmer alpha and dev releases, please transfer all coins from old wallet to new wallet after installation.
+Please note: 0.2.3 and earlier versions of gemmer are no longer supported.
+If you have tested 0.2.3 and earlier versions of gemmer, these older versions will not be updated any more and will not be overwritten by newer releases of gemmer.
+Please transfer all coins out of older gemmer wallet.
+Remember you must NOT uninstall the older versions of gemmer before coins have been transferred out of the wallet.
+Uninstallation of app irreversibly destroys the wallet and keys stored with the app.

 Implemented major features in 0.2: